It’s time to go dairy free

 2. American Veal Association.
 (23 February 2019).
 Questions About Veal: Why Are Calves Separated From Their Mother So Quickly? http://www.americanveal.com/new-questions-blog

-3. Wikipedia.
-(2018).
+3. Wikipedia. (n.d.)
 Veal.
-Retrieved from https://en.wikipedia.org/wiki/Veal
+Wikipedia: The Free Encyclopedia.
+Retrieved 5 March 2025 from https://en.wikipedia.org/wiki/Veal

 4. Strauss Veal.
 Veal 101.
-Retrieved from http://straussbrands.com/our-meat/veal/veal-faqs
+Strauss Brands. http://straussbrands.com/our-meat/veal/veal-faqs

-5. Ufer, Danielle J. United States Department of Agriculture (USDA).
-(24 April 2023).
-Farm Animal Welfare Policies Cover Breeding Sows, Veal Calves, or Laying Hens in 14 US States. https://www.ers.usda.gov/amber-waves/2023/april/farm-animal-welfare-policies-cover-breeding-sows-veal-calves-or-laying-hens-in-14-u-s-states/
+5. Ufer, Danielle J. (24 April 2023).
+Farm Animal Welfare Policies Cover Breeding Sows, Veal Calves, or Laying Hens in 14 US States.
+United States Department of Agriculture. https://www.ers.usda.gov/amber-waves/2023/april/farm-animal-welfare-policies-cover-breeding-sows-veal-calves-or-laying-hens-in-14-u-s-states/

 6. Rørvang, M. V., Nielsen, B. L., Herskin, M. S., & Jensen, M. B. (2018).
 Prepartum Maternal Behavior of Domesticated Cattle: A Comparison with Managed, Feral, and Wild Ungulates.
-Frontiers in veterinary science5, 45. https://doi.org/10.3389/fvets.2018.00045
+Frontiers in veterinary science, 5, 45. https://doi.org/10.3389/fvets.2018.00045

-7. United States Department of Agriculture (USDA).
+7. United States Department of Agriculture. (n.d.).
 Livestock Slaughter Annual Summary 2022. https://usda.library.cornell.edu/concern/publications/r207tp32d?locale=en

 9. Modern Farmer.
 (2014).
 Inside the Milk Machine: How Modern Dairy Works. https://modernfarmer.com/2014/03/real-talk-milk/

-10. United States Department of Agriculture (USDA).
+10. United States Department of Agriculture. (n.d.).
 Farms and Land in Farms. https://usda.library.cornell.edu/concern/publications/5712m6524?locale=en

 11. Groot, M. J., & van’t Hooft, K. E. (2016).
-The Hidden Effects of Dairy Farming on Public and Environmental Health in the Netherlands, India, Ethiopia, and Uganda, Considering the Use of Antibiotics and Other Agro-chemicals. http://doi.org/10.3389/fpubh.2016.00012
+The Hidden Effects of Dairy Farming on Public and Environmental Health in the Netherlands, India, Ethiopia, and Uganda, Considering the Use of Antibiotics and Other Agrochemicals.
+Frontiers in Public Health. http://doi.org/10.3389/fpubh.2016.00012

-12. Cowspiracy.
+12. Cowspiracy. (n.d.)
 Facts: Water. http://www.cowspiracy.com/facts/

-13. Cowspiracy.
+13. Cowspiracy. (n.d.).
 Facts: Water. http://www.cowspiracy.com/facts/

 14. Environmental Working Group (EWG).
 (18 July 2011).
-Meat Eater’s Guide Spotlight Beef's Outsize Carbon Footprint. https://www.ewg.org/news-insights/news-release/ewg-meat-eaters-guide-spotlights-beefs-outsize-carbon-footprint
+Meat Eater’s Guide Spotlight Beef’s Outsize Carbon Footprinthttps://www.ewg.org/news-insights/news-release/ewg-meat-eaters-guide-spotlights-beefs-outsize-carbon-footprint

 15. Cowspiracy.
 Facts: Waste. http://www.cowspiracy.com/facts/